nortikin/sverchok/docs/tutorials/Celling_00/celling_02.rst

   3. Most intriguing part - MANUAL angustment.
 Look for third part point 4.
 Dissolve;
   4. Joining all geometry to one;
   5. Convenient to make such reroute points (NodesMenu->layout->Reroute);
-  6. Additionallychecking all vertical dimentions to match initial line.
+  6. Additionallychecking all vertical dimensions to match initial line.
 We are using manually created lines in scene to adjust that Z-values.
 Maybe in some cases this checkout should be after flattening stage.

 4. **Separating bended corner plates**: